microsoft/PlanetaryComputerDataCatalog/docs/overview/about.md

 - The [STAC API](../reference/stac) is public and can be accessed anonymously.
 - Most data can be downloaded anonymously, but will be throttled.
 See [Reading data from the STAC API](../quickstarts/reading-stac.ipynb) for an introduction and [Using Tokens for Data Access](../concepts/sas) for more background on accessing data.

-We're just getting started.
-Check back for updated documentation and new features!

 ```{tip} To report issues, ask questions, or engage in community discussions please visit our [GitHub repository](https://github.com/microsoft/PlanetaryComputer).
 ```